iscas-tis/riscv-spec-core/README.zh-CN.md

 class DUTFormalSpec extends AnyFlatSpec with Formal with ChiselScalatestTester {
   behavior of "DUT"
-  it should "pass BMC check" in {
+  it should "pass BMC" in {
     verify(new DUT(), Seq(BoundedCheck(12), BtormcEngineAnnotation))
   }
 }